SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 5. The posting of a reproducible version of the analysis in Github is great and I would recommend highlighting this in the text when the analysis is first mentioned.**

+I appreciate the feed back and have done my best to incorporate your comments in the revised manuscript.
+I added a sentence to the end of the Acknowledgements section that citations of  information contained within any webpages was current as of April 19, 2017; I thought it was too clunky and redundant to repeat this accession date repeatedly.
+Regarding the last point, I have added a reference to the paper's GitHub repository to LXXX.

 **Lines 18 and 19.